SajedHassan/CSEx61-Operating-Systems/Labs/lab1/README.md

 **Execute** the following commands in the same session, but **show** that shell is stuck and cannot execute other commands while firefox is open.

+**Note:** In order for this test to work correctly, firefox has to be closed before executing this command.
+Also, if firefox is not available, you may use 'gedit' instead.

 ```Shell
 firefox
 ```